maddie480/ExtendedVariantMode/README.md

 *   **Screen Shake Intensity**: just in case you want super screen shake for some reason. _Seizure warning on this one!_
 *   **Every Jump is an Ultra**: when you jump or climb jump, Madeline will automatically duck and get a 1.2x horizontal speed boost, like an "ultra" (a speed tech you can do to go fast).
 *   **Coyote Time**: allows you to modify the time during which you can jump after walking off a platform (0.1 second by default).
+*   **Preserve Extra Dashes Underwater**: if you have 2 dashes with a max of 1 (like in Farewell with double dash crystals), dashing in water would usually make you keep this second dash. this setting allows you to turn that behavior off.

 This can be extended by downloading other mods: